Harvinator/back-end-instructions/readme.txt

 [Screenshot3](http://brassblogs.com/plugins/bei/bei2.png "Back End Instructions")

 == Changelog ==

+= 0.7 =
+* fixed issue where people were receiving "Notice" information when they had error_reporting turned on.
+These warnings were due to empty variables.
+(Once information was put in, they would go away, but on initial acitvation they would show because no info had been put in yet.)
+A minor annoyance that didn't affect the functionality of the plugin - now taken care of.

 = 0.6 =
 * fixed issue where instructions were not showing up on individual posts (post.php)